Q-gen: A Parameterized Quantum Circuit Generator: Q-Gen: Evaluation The Circuit Dataset

 The variational quantum algorithms include the quantum approximate optimization algorithm (QAOA), the variational quantum eigensolver (VQE), and the variational quantum classifier (VQC).
 Variational quantum algorithms combine quantum computing with classical optimization.
 The quantum circuit is constructed to solve for a specific ground state of a given system, and a classical optimizer iteratively optimizes the angles of the rotation gates involved in the circuit.
 Note that a variational quantum circuit is often called a parametrized quantum circuit, which refers to the parameterized quantum gates involved in the circuit.
 Q-gen's parameterization refers to the high-level generation parameters of a quantum algorithm.

-\Figure[t](topskip=0pt, botskip=0pt, midskip=0pt)[width=0.9\textwidth]{images/simulation_full.png} {Simulation times for the Q-gen database circuits using either two Xeon Gold 6354 CPUs or the Nvidia A100 GPU. }
+\Figure[t](topskip=0pt, botskip=0pt, midskip=0pt)[width=0.86\textwidth]{images/simulation_full.pdf} {Simulation times for the Q-gen database circuits using two Xeon Gold 6354 CPUs and the Nvidia A100 GPU.
+The x-axis shows the number of qubits and the number of classical bits (measurements) in the circuit.
+For Shor's algorithm, the 20 ticks represent 20 different input numbers N being solved: N = [15, 21, 35, 39, 51, 55, 57, 65, 69, 77, 85, 87, 91, 93, 95, 105, 111, 115, 119, 123].
+The simulation time exhibits an exponential growth pattern for most algorithms when the number of qubits increases.
+For Quantum Query Algorithms, due to their simple structure indicated by the gate statistics in Table \ref{table_dataset}, the simulation time will need much more qubits to show exponential growth. }